-The National Green Leasing Policy is the first nationally consistent approach by the Australian, state and territory governments, as tenants of buildings, to drive a reduction in the environmental impact of buildings through improved operational performance.
-It contains Green Leasing principles to guide governments.
+The National Green Leasing Policy is the first nationally consistent approach by the Australian Government and state and territory governments, as tenants of buildings, to drive a reduction in the environmental impact of buildings through improved operational performance.
+It contains green leasing principles to guide governments.

 Tenant's Guide to Green Leases